OTA Requestor

 Keep the application running and use another terminal for the remaining steps.

 Commission the Matter device using Node ID 1.
 The parameter starting with the hex: prefix is the Thread network’s Active Operational Dataset.
-It can be retrieved from the OTBR in case you have changed the default network settings when forming the network.
+It can be retrieved from the OTBR in case the default network settings have been changed when forming the network.

 $ ./out/chiptool/chip-tool pairing ble-thread 1 hex:<operationalDataset> 20202021 3840